getkirby/writer/README.md

 ## Developing

-So far, this project does not have a build process or dedicated dev environment.
-Those are the steps to get started:

 1. Clone the repository
-2. `npm run dev` (this requires PHP as we use a simple PHP server so far) You can easily change this to your favorite simple server.
-Anything that can server HTML files should work.
+2. `npm run i`
+3. `npm run start`
-3. Start writing code
+4. Start writing code

 ## Testing

 We are using Cypress to run e2e and unit tests.
 Make sure to install the dependencies first with `npm i`.

-Run Cypress with `npx cypress open`
+### via Cypress app

+Open the Cypress app with `npm run cy:open`

+### via command line

+Start all tests on the command line with `npm run test`

 ## License
 This editor is licensed under the MIT license and will stay open.
 It will not fall under our proprietary Kirby license.
 Promised!